Likelihood-Based Heterogeneity Inference Reveals Non-Stationary Effects in Biohybrid Cell-Cargo Transport: Data and model

-The correlation~$\tilde{C}_\tau(\tilde{\delta})$ calculated from the data is shown in Fig.~\ref{fig:data_char}b for a number of values for~$\tau$.
+The correlation~$\tilde{C}_\tau(\tilde{\delta})$ calculated from the data is shown in Fig.~\ref{fig:data_char}(b) for a number of values for~$\tau$.
 For interval lengths~$\tau$ larger than some critical value~$\tau_c$, the curves collapse onto one master curve~(see also Ref.~\cite{Grossmann2024}).
 This master curve is given by the theoretical result of the correlation for a purely diffusive particle.
 For such a particle, the correlation is proportional to the overlap of the two intervals in Eq.~\eqref{eq:data_dacf} and therefore drops to zero for~$\delta / \tau >1$.
-The plot indicates that the value of~$\tau_c$ for the experimental bead-cargo system lies between 1 and 2 minutes.
+The plot indicates that the value of~$\tau_c$ for the experimental bead-cargo system lies between 1 and 2 min.
 This means that non-overlapping displacements of the beads with interval lengths~$\tau$ above 2:00 min are independent of each other.
 This is another indication that the dynamics of the beads is well described by Brownian motion above a time scale of 2:00 min.
+Many other models that could have been good candidates \textit{a priori}, like L\'evy walks or flights or processes driven by correlated noise, either contradict one of the above observations or become equivalent to pure diffusion for sufficiently long measurement intervals.

-Finally, we look at the empirical displacement distributions of the dataset at different time-lags~$\tau$.
-The results for steps in~$x$-direction are shown in Fig.~\ref{fig:data_char}c; the distributions for~$y$-steps~(not shown) are qualitatively identical.
-In contrast to the results discussed in the paragraphs above, the displacement distributions do not show a signature of Brownian motion: while the displacement distributions of a purely diffusive particle are Gaussian, the experimental step-size distributions show clear exponential tails.
+Finally, we look at the empirical displacement distributions of the dataset at different time lags~$\tau$.
+The results for steps in the~$x$-direction are shown in Fig.~\ref{fig:data_char}(c); the distributions for~$y$-steps~(not shown) are qualitatively identical.
+In contrast to the results discussed in the paragraphs above, the displacement distributions do not show a signature of Brownian motion: While the displacement distributions of a purely diffusive particle are Gaussian, the experimental step-size distributions show clear exponential tails.

-Going back to the plot of the MSDs in Fig.~\ref{fig:data_char}a, we observe that the \textit{tamsd} curves are not tightly packed as would be expected for a homogeneous ensemble but are rather spread out over almost two orders of magnitude.
+Going back to the plot of the MSDs in Fig.~\ref{fig:data_char}(a), we observe that the \textit{tamsd} curves are not tightly packed as would be expected for a homogeneous ensemble but are rather spread out over almost 2 orders of magnitude.
 This spread hints at heterogeneity in the system.
 Variability in the dynamics of the individual beads can arise through random variations in the local cell density as well as through variability of the dynamics of the cells that drive the beads.
 Let us assume that the dynamics of each of the beads above a time scale of 2:00 min is well captured by standard diffusion